 Saving an Endangered Species: The Carolina Heelsplitter

-The crisp, clear, cool waters of Flat Creek flow through land owned by OceanaGold’s Haile Operation.
+The crisp, clear, cool waters of Flat Creek flow through land owned by OceanaGold’s Haile Gold Mine.
 In late September 2017, for the first time in recorded history, the United States Fish and Wildlife Service (USFWS) agents released Carolina heelsplitter mussels, raised in captivity, into the wild in Flat Creek.
 “This is one of the rarest animals on the planet,” said Morgan Wolf, lead USFWS agent for the heelsplitter project.

 Photo: Heelsplitter mussels to be released into the wild by United States Fish and Wildlife Service.